Skip to main content

 Or what if you would like to collect some weather data?
 Or estimate evapotranspiration?

-You have reviewed several repositories, and yes, you know you could check the list of CRAN packages, but with more than 10000 options, it is very easy to get lost.
+You have reviewed several repositories, and yes, you know you could check the list of CRAN packages, but with over 21,000 options, it is easy to get lost.

 Let's look at some alternatives!